1.Do I need to take the GRE and the MCAT to apply for the MD/PhD Program?

 1. How will I be supported during my training?

-The program pays for the majority of tuition and provides a $25,500 living stipend.
+The program waives tuition and provides a $26,250 stipend.
 We also pay for student health insurance.
 Students are responsible for paying $25 each semester for tuition as well as fees.
 During your graduate years, you can apply for fellowships and a successful award will result in additional funding for you!

 1. What are the advantages/disadvantages of the MD/PhD program versus research post-doctoral fellowships after medical school and residency?